Should I Buy a Home With Aluminum Wiring?

 - Call a homeowner’s insurance agent and ask what it would cost to insure the home with aluminum wiring.
 You may actually have difficulty finding insurance which would prevent you from buying the home.
 I recently was trying to shop homeowner’s insurance carriers and did find a lower rate.
 However, when the agent found out that we have aluminum wiring, they said they could not insure the home.

-- Make sure it will be an FHA approved home if you are planning to use FHA financing.
+- Make sure it will be a home that will be FHA approved if you are planning to use FHA financing.

 How to Make Your Home with Aluminum Wiring Safe